Chiang Mai noodles soup

 3-4 scallions, finely sliced

 Heat the oil on low heat in a soup pot and add the red curry paste and turmeric.
-Sauté for 5 minutes stirring almost continuously till the curry is cooked and smells aromatic.
+Sauté for 5 minutes, stirring almost continuously, until the curry is cooked and smells aromatic.

-Add the coconut milk and bring to a simmer for 5 minutes till the oils begin to rise to the top.
-Add the chicken stock, chicken, fish sauce, soy sauce, red chilies and salt and simmer for an additional 20 minutes.
-Do not boil as you may split the soup.
+Add the coconut milk and bring to a simmer for 5 minutes until the oils begin to rise to the top.
+Add the chicken stock, chicken, fish sauce, soy sauce, red chillies, and salt and simmer for an additional 20 minutes.
+Do not boil, as you may split the soup.

 Remove from the heat, taste for salt and spice.
 Add more red curry paste if needed, if you do add some, simmer for an additional 10 minutes to cook the paste.
 Squeeze in the lime juice and mix in.
 The soup should be strongly flavored, spicy, rich and tangy.

-To serve, heat the soup and when simmering add the bok choy, garlic, scallions, and cilantro and take off the stove.
+To serve, heat the soup and, when simmering, add the bok choy, garlic, scallions, and cilantro.
+Remove from the stove.
 Add the cooked noodles to a bowl in a neat heap.
-Ladle the soup over and garnish with the cilantro and red chilies.
+Ladle the soup over and garnish with the cilantro and red chillies.
 Serve immediately.